LeoAzzollini/LeoAzzollini/_pages/research.md

 During the second year of the Ph.D., Gøsta Esping-Andersen told our cohort: "_As sociologists, always ask yourself: **under what conditions**?_*
 \
 \
 Heeding this advice, my research focuses strongly on the interplay between macro-social dynamics and individual characteristics in shaping outcomes.
-The works on electoral participation and social trust show that contextual unemployment and individual unemployment may combine counter-intuitively in affecting socio-political outcomes, due to mechanisms such as social stigma and differential habituation.
+The works on electoral participation and social trust show that contextual unemployment and individual unemployment may combine counter-intuitively in affecting socio-political outcomes, due to **mechanisms** such as **social stigma** and **differential habituation**.
 These examples highlight how a broader look at the interaction between social structure and agency.
 \
 \
-Methodologically, I match these interests with an expertise in multilevel models, typically with cross-level interactions, and in panel data, instrumental in understanding the role of life-cycle from a quasi-causal perspective.
+**Methodologically**, I match these interests with an expertise in **multilevel** models, typically with cross-level interactions, in **panel** data, instrumental in understanding the role of life-cycle from a quasi-causal perspective, and in **counterfactual** approaches.